imkailey/JRNL/live.md

 - still lots of [gerontocratic rule](https://en.wikipedia.org/wiki/Gerontocracy)
 - and in the past there was still feudal lords
   - like in the [adwa](https://en.wikipedia.org/wiki/Adwa) region

+---

+## 2022-06-21 Notes from Meeting
+- look into the groups affected by the famine specifically
+- look into boy george
+- focus more on the historical events leading up to the concert
+- going in the right direction
+- could get people that left ethiopia at the time's opinion on the money coming from live aid and oxfam
+- look for professors at UT that teach recent African history?

+---

+## Misc Notes
+- there are more somalis in ethiopia than somalia (by landmass ethiopia is bigger)
+- ethiopia has five national languages
+- a lot of things are in the Live Aid wiki,
+  - the people that organized it
+  - the people that inspired it
+  - etc